XintongHao/Self-Driving-Car-Advanced-Lane-Lines/writeup_template.md

 I did this in `measure_curvature_and_offset()`.
 To find the position of the vehicle with respect to the center, first, I calculated the midpoint (pixel) between left and right lanes and compared it to the midpoint of the camera (center of the image, pixel).
 Then, I converted the comparison result from pixels to meters and got the distance from the center of the lane.

 To calculate the radius of curvature of the lane, I used the lanes information we got from previous step and also converted it from pixels to meters.
-At the same time, use `Line()` class to update the `Line.line_base_pos` and `Line.radius_of_curvature`.
+This function will return left and right curvature.
+I only annotate the min of these two curvature on the final image.

-The result for `test2.jpg` is:
+For example, the result for `test2.jpg` is:

 ```
-Deviation is 0.2437536666373521 m
+Deviation is 0.2976257104037232 m
-Radius of curvature is 1236.0557194600517 m
+Radius of curvature is 1422.420671204666 m
 ```